-Aspen’s best hikes and cross country ski trails
+Aspen’s best hikes and cross-country ski trails

 Aspen is famous for all of its beautiful hiking trails.
 However, a lot of these trails get neglected during the snowy season.
 Winter and spring hiking is arguably the best time to hike because there are fewer crowds, the snow is beautiful, and you don’t have to worry about that strong Colorado summer sun.
-Break out those snowshoes and cross country skis!
+Break out those snowshoes and cross-country skis!
 Here are a few of our favorite hikes.

 Smuggler Mountain

 Smuggler is an Aspen staple.
 It’s conveniently located near downtown and it gets plenty of sunshine making it a go-to hike for many locals.
-The trail is the perfect length for a good workout but not so long that you are sore for days after!
+The trail is the perfect length for a good workout but not so long that you are sore for days afterward!
 You can even get a look at the Smuggler Mine where “the largest silver nugget ever mined, weighing 1,840 pounds (830 kg) was found.
 At its peak, the mine was responsible for nearly one-fifth of the world’s total silver output.”
 Smuggler has amazing views and is full of history.

 Sunnyside Trail